Battle of Long Khánh: Background

 As a consequence of the overall allied strategy of Vietnamization and with the Australian government keen to reduce its own commitment to the war, 8 RAR was not replaced at the end of its tour of duty in December 1970.
 1 ATF was again reduced to just two infantry battalions, albeit with significant armour, artillery and aviation support remaining.
 The Australian area of operations (AO) remained the same however, with the reduction in forces only adding further to the burden on the remaining battalions.
 Regardless, following a sustained effort by 1 ATF in Phuoc Tuy Province between September 1969 and April 1970, the bulk of PAVN/VC forces had become inactive and had left the province to recuperate.

 Accordingly, the Australians shifted focus, turning their attention to denying the VC the chance to resupply by close ambushing around villages and towns, such as Dat Do and Hoa Long.
-Although not always successful, such operations yielded significant results and by the end of 1970 the Army of the Republic of Vietnam were increasingly responsible for the security of major population centres.
+Although not always successful, such operations yielded significant results and by the end of 1970 the Army of the Republic of Vietnam was increasingly responsible for the security of major population centres.
 Indeed, the major battles of earlier years were now seen as a thing of the past in Phuoc Tuy.
 However, in May 1971, following a request from Brigadier Bruce McDonald—the task force commander—the Australian AO was extended a further 4 km north across the border into Long Khanh Province.
 Several reconnaissance patrols from the Special Air Service Regiment (SASR) were subsequently inserted in the vicinity of the Courtenay rubber plantation, and later on the other side of Route 2.
 These patrols were highly successful, detecting the presence of a substantial PAVN/VC force, while a number of VC were also killed.